MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/limit-access.md

 ms.custom:
 - admindeeplinkSPO
 - onedrive-toc
-description: "In this article, you'll learn how to all only users in specified security groups to access OneDrive."
+description: "In this article, you'll learn how to allow only users in specified security groups to access OneDrive."
 ---

-# Limit OneDrive access by security group
+# Restrict OneDrive access by security group

 [!INCLUDE[Advanced Management](includes/advanced-management.md)]